ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .bash}

-and enable NGLview Jupyter extension
+The *nglview* python module provides NGLview Jupyter extension, but we need to enable it:
 ~~~
 jupyter-nbextension enable nglview --py --sys-prefix
 ~~~
 {: .bash}

 We are now ready to start Jupyter notebook server.
-The new Python kernel with the name `env-pytraj` will be available.
+The new Python kernel with the name `env-pytraj` will be available for notebooks.

 #### Launching Jupyter notebook server
 This example is for launching Jupyter on Graham.

-To make AmberTools available in a notebook we need to load ambertools module and activate the virtual environment before starting jupyter server.
-It is convenient to save all commands in a file that you can later reuse.
+To make AmberTools available in a notebook we need to load ambertools module and activate the virtual environment before starting Jupyter server.
+This process involves several commands, so it is convenient to save all commands in a file that you can later reuse instead of typing them every time.

-Let's create Jupyter startup file for use with AmberTools module: jupyter_launch_ambertools.sh with the following content:
+Let's create Jupyter startup file for use with AmberTools module: *jupyter_launch_ambertools.sh* with the following content:

 ~~~
 #!/bin/bash